bitsofcotton/p2/README.md

 2025/11/17 merge chain operations into simple ones with lieonn.hh impl.
 2025/11/21 offset to last delta prediction cause eliminate difference.
 2025/11/24 p pc cmd output change.
+2025/11/30 test going to break the univeral like invariant or not by public upload.